A little (edible) math:

 My original post on gnocchetti sardi includes a short video, which I am reposting here.
 The video shows my hands cutting the rope of pasta and shaping gnocchetti.
 As in the video that inspired me, I am showing two ways of shaping the pasta: you can use your thumb or your index finger, depending on how you feel more comfortable.
 You'll see in the video that the position of the gnocchi board depends on the finger you want to use.

 The trick here is to apply the right amount of pressure on the piece of dough while dragging it along the board so that you get the sort of curl with the grooves on the surface and the nice nook on the other side.
-If you press too hard, the dough gets sort of smushed and the dough sticks to the board.
+If you press too hard, the dough gets sort of smushed and sticks to the board.
 Make sure to flour lightly the gnocchi board as needed to prevent sticking.
 Also, if you have experience making gnocchetti with the original dough, be advised that in this version they are softer, so a light touch is called for when shaping and handling them.

 - 50 g / 1.75 oz. chestnut flour